Mark McCloskey

-Mark Thomas McCloskey is an American former personal injury lawyer practicing in St. Louis, Missouri, who attracted national attention in 2020 after he and his wife Patricia brandished firearms at protestors who walked past their house on a private street.
+Mark Thomas McCloskey is an American personal injury lawyer practicing in St. Louis, Missouri, who attracted national attention in 2020 after he and his wife Patricia brandished firearms at protestors who walked past their house on a private street.

 The couple was charged with unlawful use of a weapon, a class E felony; they bargained down and pleaded guilty to misdemeanors and were subsequently pardoned by Missouri Governor Mike Parson.
 In February 2022, McCloskey's law license was suspended indefinitely, but the suspension was stayed while he serves one year of probation.

 In 2022, McCloskey ran for a United States Senate seat in Missouri, but he lost the Republican primary to Eric Schmitt.

 Early life and education

 McCloskey was born in Saint Louis and attended St. Louis Country Day School, graduating in 1975.

 He earned his BA in sociology from Southern Methodist University in 1982, and his JD from Southern Methodist's Dedman School of Law in 1985.